 The section 125 cafeteria plan is best explained with a cafeteria analogy where employees get to pick the “dishes” they want to consume.
 Except that in this case, the dishes are health benefits and insurance coverage for long-term care in return for their work history with a company.
 This plan covers qualified healthcare expenses as per the needs of the employees.

 This increased level of customization and greater choice on part of the employees.
-For employers, this plan works well as it is a perfect way of managing business expenses and getting coverage for the things that matter for the employees.
+For employers, this plan works well as it is a perfect way of managing business expenses and getting coverage for the things that matter to the employees.
 Cafeteria plans demand lower payroll expenses and demand fewer taxes than other plans.

 The employees can choose between non-taxable and taxable options for the benefits and will be able to make choices such as life insurance, long-term care, health savings accounts, and group health plans.
 Flex spending accounts are perfect examples of such care plans and are covered under the 125 cafeteria umbrella.

 HSA(s), or group health savings accounts, are savings accounts where employees can deposit their pre-tax earnings for financial support in case qualified medical expenses to come forward.
 These accounts work pretty much the same way as flex-spending accounts (FSA), but of course, there are some important differences.